 St Stephen’s Cathedral in Vienna, Austria

 Next we move to the romantic capital of Austria.
-As shown in my Sights of Vienna Photo Gallery, a visit to Vienna’s Christmas markets is particularly magical.
+A visit to Vienna’s Christmas markets is particularly magical.
 However, any visit to Vienna is not complete without a visit to St Stephen’s Cathedral, which (at 136 meters) is the tallest church in Austria.
 St Stephen’s Cathedral appears in many ‘top cathedrals in the world’ online articles and for good reason.
 The initial foundation stone dates back to 1137.
 Damaged in the Battle of Vienna in 1945, the cathedral was reconstructed by 1952.
 If you fancy a walk up the steps, you’ll get a close-up view of the famous, dazzling multi-coloured tiled roof and a great view of Vienna.

 Church of St Nicholas on Kastri Island, Kos, Greece